miitcher/q-learning/README.md

 ## Compiling the project and tests ##
 Cmake creates the Makefiles, and make uses the Makefiles to build the project.

-* Install cmake if it's not installed already
-`sudo apt install cmake`
+* Install required packages if it's not installed already `sudo apt install cmake libcairo2-dev freeglut3-dev libxi-dev`

-* Install packages if you do not have them (worked on Debian; for Box2D):
+(
+* Packages earlier used by Box2D:
 `freeglut3-dev`
 `libxi-dev`
+)

 * Move to the build folder in the q-learning-9 folder.
 `cd q-learning-9/build/`